mohitcharkha/llama-recipes/SQL_QUERY.md

 ;
 ```

-### Report: first word from text summaries with count + more than 1 event
+### Report: first word from text summaries with count + more than 1 event (part 1) - without basic eth
 ```bash

 SELECT